peter-gribanov/sphinx-php-client/README.md

 ## License

 This bundle is under the [GPL-3.0 license](https://opensource.org/licenses/GPL-3.0).
-See the complete license in the bundle: LICENSE
+See the complete license in the file: LICENSE